How To Be A Gentleman In Different Situations

 9. Be Punctual

-Punctuality is another way a gentleman shows respect to his workplace, even if there is nothing to do at the instance you arrive.
+Punctuality is another way a gentleman shows respect to his workplace, even if there is nothing to do at the moment you arrive.

 It shows how disciplined you are and how important the business is to you.